Geographical Informations Systems I

 - technological infrastructure

-An important part of the course is that students develop understanding of the role of geographic information today and the infrastructure for geographic information available, such as:
+An important aim of the course is for students to develop an understanding of the role of geographic information today and the available infrastructure for geographic information, such as:

 - regulations pertaining to the basic geographic data needed in society